sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

 <h1>Antillia Realistic AutoAnnotation Tool (Updated: 2022/05/05)</h1>
 This is an experimental project to implement <b>Antillia Realistic AutoAnnotation Tool(ARAAT)</b> for Object Detection.<br>

-It generates a realistic dataset for training and validation, which is an artificially made from a lot of base images, and annotate those images automatically for object detection.
+It generates a realistic image dataset for training and validation, which is artificially made from a small real or realistic images, and annotate those images automatically for object detection.<br>
+For example, imagine to take a lot of real roadsigns pictures in US in a real world for training of object detection task.
+Probably, it is difficult to gather such a pictures, because the classes of roadsigns inUS is more than 160.
+One of other approaches to alleviate the difficulties is
+to generate a lot of realistic and artificial images from some real or realistic object images including illustration by using any image augumentation methods.
+In this project, we try to design and implement a Realistic AutoAnnotation Tool, which genenetes a realistc images dataset,and annotation files to those images automatically,without any manual mouse operations of a GUI-based annotaion tool.

 <br>
 <a href="#1">1 Antillia Realistic AutoAnnotation Tool</a><br>
 <a href="#2">2 Generate enhanced images</a><br>